akka/akka/akka-docs/src/main/paradox/actors.md

 Actor classes are implemented by extending the `AbstractActor` class and setting the “initial behavior” in the `createReceive` method.

-`createReceive` method has no arguments and returns `AbstractActor.Receive`.
+The `createReceive` method has no arguments and returns `AbstractActor.Receive`.
 It defines which messages your Actor can handle, along with the implementation of how the messages should be processed.
 You can build such behavior with a builder named
 `ReceiveBuilder`.
 This build has a convenient factory in `AbstractActor` called `receiveBuilder`.

 @@@